Help! Recruitment and selection procedures

 Individuals under the age of 18 cannot usually be on the Management Committee of a Charity which is an unincorporated association.
 However, over 16s may be permitted to be on the Management Committee of a limited company which is a charity.
 The test is whether the individual understands their duties and responsibilities and there are caveats around insurance and parental permission regarding liability.
 Groups are advised to take specific advice on this matter.
-For further details contact NICVA's Charity Advice Service on 028 9087 7777 or email [email protected]
+For further details see the Charity Commission for NI website.

 - Does your governing document specify any organisations or constituencies that must be represented?